AU-Master-Thesis/thesis/sections/4-results/study-3.typ

       )
       v(6mm)
     },
     caption: [Mean, standard deviation, min, and max path deviation error for tracking factors disabled in the first column and enabled in the second and third.
-The last row contains the mean number of collisions.
+The last row contains the mean number of interrobot collisions.
 NT = No Tracking.]
   )<t.collaborative-stats>
 ]